What is media mix modeling (MMM) in marketing?

 What is the impact of external factors on my company’s revenue?

-Media mix modeling software evaluates how external elements, such as economic conditions and competitive actions, affect your revenue.
+Media mix modeling software evaluates causality and how external elements, such as economic conditions and competitive actions, affect your revenue.
 Understanding these impacts allows you to anticipate market shifts and adapt your marketing strategy accordingly.

-What’s the ROI of each marketing channel?
+What’s the ROI of my media channel mix?

 How is media contributing to my ROI?